 While shutting down your plant for any period of time may sound like a frightening and costly venture, there’s no need to worry.
-Shutdowns typically utilize various third-party maintenance service providers.
-The value added by their involvement is tenfold because contractors reduce shutdown length while maximizing plant efficiency.
+Shutdowns typically utilize various third-party maintenance service providers, like the experts at Rasmussen Mechanical Services.
+The value added by their involvement is tenfold because knowledgeable contractors reduce shutdown length while maximizing plant efficiency.
 Furthermore, a good contractor is a specialist in equipment and can provide valuable insight and recommendations to improve the reliability and efficiency of your plant.

 To get the most out of your contractors, work together in the planning stage.
-For starters, ensure contractors have a clearly defined scope of work and are prepared with equipment and materials for any contingencies that may arise.
-Lay out the safety requirements for your shutdown early to avoid confusion, delays, and tension during the shutdown.
-Know who is providing lifts, air monitors, hole watches and other safety equipment and services throughout the shutdown.
-You will want to know about any systems the contractor intends to lock out and any areas the contractor intends to barricade for hot work or critical lifts.
+For starters, ensure contractors have a clearly defined scope of work and prepare equipment and materials for any contingencies that may arise.
+Layout the safety requirements for your shutdown early to avoid confusion, delays, and tension during the shutdown.
+Know who is providing lifts, air monitors, hole watches, and other safety equipment and services throughout the shutdown.
+You will want to know about any systems the contractor intends to lockout and any areas the contractor intends to barricade for hot work or critical lifts.

-The important thing to remember is that while shutdowns appear expensive and disruptive on the surface, they are vital to the long-term efficiency and success of your plant.
-They provide a crucial opportunity to complete needed maintenance tasks that would otherwise create a decrease in efficiency.
-Shutdowns also provide the opportunity install upgrades to make your plant run more reliably and efficiently.
+The important thing to remember during an industrial shutdown is that while they appear expensive and disruptive on the surface, they are vital to the long-term efficiency and success of your plant.
+By completing this procedure, you’ll provide a crucial opportunity to focus on needed maintenance tasks that would otherwise go untouched.
+Shutdowns also provide the opportunity to install upgrades to make your plant run more reliably and efficiently.
 When done right, shutdowns prove to be an essential component of your plant’s longevity and can increase profit margins going forward.
-Contact us today to discuss the many ways we can partner with you in the execution of a safe and productive plant shutdown.

 Contact Rasmussen Mechanical Services today to discuss the many ways we can partner with you in the planning, execution, and analyses of a safe and productive industrial shutdown.